frouriojs/notios/README.md

 module.exports = defineNotiosConfig({
   ...defaultConfig,
   // your configurations...

+  // Example for the configuration to show timestamp by default.

+  showTimestampByDefault: true,

+  // Following is just an example for keymapping.

+  // My original safe [CTRL-X then CTRL-X] kill keymapping 😅
+  keymappings: {
+    ...defaultConfig.keymappings,
+    "tree-procs": {
+      ...defaultConfig.keymappings["tree-procs"],
+      kill: [
+        {
+          type: "seq",
+          seq: [
+            {
+              type: "char",
+              char: "x",
+              ctrl: true,
+            },
+            {
+              type: "char",
+              char: "x",
+              ctrl: true,
+            },
+          ],
+        }
+      ],
+    }
+  },
 });
 ```

-Utility `defineNotiosConfig` enables you use completion.
+Utility `defineNotiosConfig` enables you use completion and not necessary.
 Directive `// @ts-check` enables you write configuration type-safely.

 Notios never fallbacks to any value of configuration to default values.
 You should use `defaultConfig` to explicitly specify what and how you want to fallback.